 Very soon, all five — Howard Davis Jr., Michael and Leon Spinks, Ray Leonard and Leo Randolph — had joined the professional ranks and by 1980, three of them had tasted world championship glory.
 But then, by the end of 1980, all three were ex-champions.
 Leon Spinks had scored a huge upset when he won the heavyweight championship of the world from Muhammad Ali in 1978.
 Months later Ali won the title back.
 In 1979, Sugar Ray Leonard defeated Wilfred Benitez to take the WBC version of the world welterweight title; less than a year later, Leonard defended against Roberto Duran, and lost.

-The third gold medallist to claim a world title was Leo Randolph who won the WBA super bantamweight title on live national televsion, stopping Ricardo Cardona by dramatic, final round stoppage.
+The third gold medallist to claim a world title was Leo Randolph who won the WBA super bantamweight title on live national televsion, defeating Ricardo Cardona by dramatic, final round stoppage.
 Like all of the other Olympic heroes, Randolph was now in an excellent position to win fame and fortune at a time when boxing was more popular than ever.
 But, like Spinks and Leonard before him, he was soon an ex-champ.

 After his huge win over Cardona, Randolph was a boxing star, in constant demand for public appearances, and the weeks following were one big celebration.
 Thus, proper preparation for his first title defense, held just three months after his title-winning effort, didn’t receive the focus and attention it deserved.
 Like the Cardona fight, his next bout took place in his home state of Washington and on national television, but his opponent, Sergio Victor Palma of Argentina, didn’t need to worry about outside distractions.
 He arrived in Spokane ready to rumble and at the first opportunity let Randolph know all the celebrating was about to come to sudden halt.